fraud critical risk

 Account takeover (ATO) is a fraud typology in which a criminal gains unauthorized control of an existing legitimate customer account by bypassing or defeating its authentication mechanisms, then exploits the account to steal funds, make fraudulent purchases, or launder money through a seemingly legitimate transaction history.
 It sits at the intersection of cybercrime and financial fraud, and most regulators classify it as a predicate offense for money laundering under their AML frameworks.

-ATO is distinct from synthetic identity fraud, where a criminal constructs a fictitious persona.
-In ATO, the underlying account is real, which gives the attacker an established payment history, existing payment rails, and a victim who may not notice the compromise immediately.
-That legitimacy is exactly what makes ATO attractive to both direct fraudsters and criminal networks using accounts as laundering conduits.
-Account histories that look normal don't trigger the same friction as freshly opened accounts, and that friction gap is the attacker's primary asset.
+ATO is worth distinguishing clearly from synthetic identity fraud, where a criminal constructs a fictitious persona and harm accrues gradually.
+In ATO the underlying account is real, which hands the attacker an established payment history, existing payment rails, and a victim who may not notice the compromise immediately.
+Account histories that look normal don't trigger the friction that freshly opened accounts do, and that friction gap is the attacker's primary asset.
+It also creates a different urgency: ATO victims are real people who notice, so the bank's response window is measured in hours rather than weeks.

 How does Account Takeover work?